- GSLP Story of Change -

 SEAT = Sit, Eat And Talk

-The 2018 SEAT (Sit, Eat & Talk) mentoring initiative regularly connected 20 Grade 6 students at Mooroopna Primary School with 14 volunteers during a lunchtime meal.
+The 2018 SEAT (Sit, Eat And Talk) mentoring initiative regularly connected 20 Grade 6 students, at Mooroopna Primary School with 14 volunteers during a lunchtime meal.
 The participants shared stories and completed activities that prompted them to talk about their job and careers.
-The project was supported by 15 Berry Street School students and nine Lighthouse staff prepared healthy lunches.
+The project was supported by 15 Berry Street School students and nine Lighthouse staff who prepared healthy lunches.